What are Ghost Guns?

 Gun tracing — a method for identifying the sequence of ownership from manufacturing to the first retail sale is — as the ATF has noted, “an integral tool in law enforcement’s efforts to reduce firearms-related violence.”
 Ghost guns have no serial numbers and are untraceable.
 Gun traffickers can purchase unlimited numbers of parts and kits and build unserialized guns which can then be easily diverted into the criminal market, leaving law enforcement with no way to trace their origin.
 These weapons are, by design, perfect crime guns.

-WHAT STATES MUST DO
+WHAT MUST BE DONE

 It is critical for states to act now to proactively prevent ghost guns from becoming more prevalent.
 New York, New Jersey, Connecticut, California, Washington State, and the District of Columbia have all taken action to regulate or ban ghost guns, and several other states are considering similar legislation.